SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization

-\paragraph{Reducing Primary Costs} There are several approaches toward reducing the cost for the primary to coordinate consensus in \PBFT{}-style primary-backup consensus protocols, thereby reducing the limitations of primary-backup designs.
-Examples include: \begin{enumerate} \item protocol such as \Name{FastBFT}~\cite{fastbft} and the geo-scale aware \Name{GeoBFT}~\cite{geobft} that use a \emph{hierarchical communication architecture} to offload the cost for a primary to propose client requests to other replicas; \item protocols such as \Narwhal{}~\cite{narwhal} that use a gossip-based protocol to replicate client requests, thereby sharply reducing the cost for primaries to propose these requests; and \item protocols such as \Name{Algorand}~\cite{algorand} that restrict consensus to a small subset of the replicas in the system (whom then enforce their decisions upon all other replicas), thereby reducing the cost of the primary to coordinate consensus. \end{enumerate} Unfortunately, each of these protocols introduces its own added complexity or environmental restrictions to the design of consensus, e.g., \Name{FastBFT} requires trusted hardware, and the design of \Name{GeoBFT} impacts resilience in a similar way as sharded designs do, and \Name{Algorand} relies on complex cryptographic primitives due to which it only works correctly with very high probability.
+\Paragraph{Reducing Primary Costs.} There are several approaches toward reducing the cost for the primary to coordinate consensus in \PBFT{}-style primary-backup consensus protocols, thereby reducing the limitations of primary-backup designs.
+Examples include (1) protocols such as \Name{FastBFT}~\cite{fastbft} and the geo-scale aware \Name{GeoBFT}~\cite{geobft} that use a \emph{hierarchical communication architecture} to offload the cost for a primary to propose client requests to other replicas; (2) protocols such as \Narwhal{}~\cite{narwhal} that use a gossip-based communication protocol to replicate client requests, thereby sharply reducing the cost for primaries to propose these requests; and (3) protocols such as \Name{Algorand}~\cite{algorand} that restrict consensus to a small subset of the replicas in the system (whom then enforce their decisions upon all other replicas), thereby reducing the cost of the primary to coordinate consensus.
+Unfortunately, each of these protocols introduces its own added complexity or environmental restrictions to the design of consensus, e.g., \Name{FastBFT} requires trusted hardware, the design of \Name{GeoBFT} impacts resilience in a similar way as sharded designs do, and \Name{Algorand} relies on complex cryptographic primitives due to which it can only guarantee to work with high probability.